wp-plugins/content-views-query-and-display-post-page/README.txt

 **in Step 1, you can:**

-* Query & display a specific post, page
+* query & display a specific post, page
-* Query & display list of posts, pages
+* query & display list of posts, pages
-* Query posts, pages written by, not written by any authors
+* query posts, pages written by, not written by any authors
-* Query posts, pages in, not in any tags, categories
+* query posts, pages in, not in any tags, categories
-* Query posts, pages in any statuses (publish, draft, private...)
+* query posts, pages in any statuses (publish, draft, private...)
 * Sort posts, pages by Id, Title, Created date, Modified date in ascending, descending order
-* Query posts, pages which contain a specific keyword
+* query posts, pages which contain a specific keyword

 **in Step 2, you can:**